AndrewLuther/6322_project/README.md

 ## Model Download

 To download a sample trained model, download the .pth file from here: https://drive.google.com/drive/folders/1SePNVieQoO3RK4Fb4RkaFJaciu5ZomWr?usp=drive_link.
-Then, create a saved_models directory in the root directory of the project, and place the model in there.
-Then, evaluate the model (detailed next).
+Then, place the model in the "saved_models" directory.

 ## Evaluation